openfaas/docs/docs/architecture/performance.md

 * Not communicating intent

 Communicate your intent to the project so that we can ensure you haven't missed anything and can share results we have obtained during our own testing.
-Asking arbitary questions out of context will result in a poor interaction with the community and project.
+Asking arbitrary questions out of context will result in a poor interaction with the community and project.

 * Not documenting method and environment